-- 1. To ensure inclusiveness and transparency, the Hungarian government should initiate public consultations before adopting any new laws related to the media market or that may impact media diversity. - 2.
+- 1. To ensure inclusiveness and transparency, the Hungarian Government should initiate public consultations before adopting any new laws related to the media market or that may impact media diversity. - 2.
 To mandate proportionate representation by all political parties as well as inclusion of professional groups and civil society organisations in the media regulation process, the government should revise the appointment procedures of the media regulator. - 3.
 To ensure that public media comply with the public service mandate, the government should introduce legislation that would lead to the decentralisation of the public media institutions. - 4.
 To improve transparency of media ownership, the government should create a public registry of beneficial ownership and introduce legal provisions that would require companies with such owners to register and disclose all ownership-related data. - 5.
 To improve transparency of state spend in the media, the government should make publicly available all the data related to how public funding is disbursed to media outlets. - 6.
-To ensure fairness and transparency of state spending in the media and reduce market distortions created by disproportionate allocation of state funds to certain media outlets, the government should introduce a mechanism that would mandate equitable spending of state advertising funds across media outlets in line with a set of principles and criteria for state ad spending.
+To ensure fairness and transparency of state spending in the media and reduce market distortions created by disproportionate allocation of state funds to certain media outlets, the government should introduce a mechanism that would mandate equitable spending of state advertising funds across media outlets in line with a set of principles and criteria for state ad spending. - 7.
+Opacity of media ownership is a European-wide problem.
+European bodies should establish a new regulatory framework for disclosing ownership, financial and audience data in the form of an open access database. - 8.
+One of the main sources of state advertising in the media is EU funds.
+EU bodies should establish a monitoring system of EU funds spent on local advertising.